tdjastrzebski/Vincenty-Excel/README.md

 + Obtained results are quite coherent with GeodSolve Library results and noticeably less coherent with Geoscience Australia results.
 + The difference in distance calculated by GeodSolve Library and this Excel library does not exceed 0.07mm, which is a surprisingly good result since Vincenty's formulae is believed to be "only" 0.5mm accurate, although I do not know how this has been established and what impact floating-point arithmetic precision makes - if any.
 + Distances shorter than 3 thousand kilometers show even much higher cohesion with GeodSolve Library results, differences do not exceed 0.01mm.
-+ Reverse azimuth results appear to be less accurate.
++ Inverse formulae azimuth results are satisfactory yet appear to be less accurate.
+This may be a subject to further improvements.

 I was only able to compare results between Geoscience Australia, GeodSolve Library, which is believed to be very accurate, and this Excel library.
 I do not know the true values and I am not aware of substantially better references.